 Hands down, one of the most popular excursions is the multi island boat trips to the BVI’s.
 I have tried both the New Horizons Breakaway and the Bad Kitty Catamaran.
 My personal favorite is the Breakaway, which is a very comfortable speed boat, with lots of shade and comfortable seating.
 The Bad Kitty has lots of below deck seating with tables, but can tend to cause sea sickness if you have the tendency for it.
 Both are all day trips to 4 or 5 of the British Virgin Islands, each starting the day at the famous Virgin Gorda Baths National Park.
-It’s a multi group trip and costs $155 per person (kids are less) and customs fees of $45 per person.
-It is well worth it!
+This is a multi group trip.

-If you forgot to bring your passport and you have a small group and do not want to charter a private boat, New Horizons has a very economical all day sailing trip in the US waters near St John. $95 per person and includes all your drinks and food for the day!
+If you forgot to bring your passport and you have a small group and do not want to charter a private boat, New Horizons has a very economical all day sailing trip in the US waters near St John and includes all your drinks and food for the day!
 A terrific value and a wonderful day on the water with 2 snorkel stops.
 New Horizons also offers a dinner cruises as well as a fireworks cruise on the 4th of July.

 If you have a large group you are traveling with (10 or 12) you can book your own private excursion at a nearly a multi group rate, which I highly recommend!

-Our personal favorite is The Meow!
+One of our favorites is The Meow!
 With their simple pricing, willingness to take groups as small as 6 and add in the fact that they are all inclusive with TERRIFIC customer service a 5 star captain and first mate . . . . . . you can’t go wrong!
-For just $150 per person plus gratuity, your group of 6 to 12 can experience a day of luxury on this beautiful fully equipped boat!

 The St Thomas Boat Rental is also FANTASTIC!
 A group of up to 10 can book the 30′ Innovation 1 for just over $100 per person and a group of up to 12 can book the 32′ Innovation 2, also for just over $100 per person.
 That price is for excursions in the US waters and includes the boat, gas, captain fee and gratuity.
 If you want to tour the British waters you would need to add $45 per person for customs.
 Still a terrific deal for a private charter!
 And . . . . .
 YOU pick your destinations and schedule!
 It’s a memory of a lifetime!
 One of our favorite stops is Sandy Spit which is in the BVI’s and truly magical!
 Many a wedding has been planned there.
 Jost Van Dyke, also in the BVI’s is only 8 square miles and home of the world famous Soggy Dollar Bar The originator of the Pain Killer.
 There is a gorgeous white sandy beach with plenty of things to do and places to eat.
 A fairly new addition to Jost Van Dyke is the Man Jack Creamery, offering probably the very best ice cream I have ever had the pleasure of tasting!
 Norman Island has some of the best snorkeling in the Caribbean and is famous for their caves, which was the inspiration for Robert Louis Stevenson novel “Treasure Island”.
 This is only to name a very few of the many amazing nearby destinations.